curthenrichs/curthenrichs.github.io/src/content/markdown/Biography.md

-Hello, I am a firmware engineer at IDES, a company focused on time resolved electron microscopy.
+Hello, I'm Curt, an embedded engineer currently working on peripherals for time-resolved transmission electron microscopy.
-My work spans from the mundane (board bringup and minor EDA for variant ICs) to the intellectually stimulating (embedded software engineering) with plenty of QA and small batch manufacturing mixed in.
-Our embedded platforms center around Xilinx Zynq and Microchip ATMEGA.
+My work spans from the mundane (board bringup, minor EDA in response to the parts shortage, and firmware maintenance) to the intellectually stimulating (FPGA / SOC firmware development) with plenty of small batch manufacturing and QA mixed in.
+My firmware work tends to be within Xilinx and Microchip / Atmel ecosystems though I have dabbled with others.

-In graduate school I studied Computer Science with a focus on how humans can effectively utilize collaborative robots within the manufacturing context.
-My time as a graduate student and research assistant at UW - Madison in the People and Robots Lab balances my Computer Engineering undergraduate degree from MSOE.
+Back in graduate school I studied *Computer Science* with a focus on how humans can effectively utilize collaborative robots within the manufacturing context.
+My time as a grad student and research assistant at UW - Madison balances my *Computer Engineering* undergraduate degree from MSOE.
+With both a rigorous engineering background and a human-centered research perspective I can bring unique insights into the embedded system development process.

-I am passionate about building real things for real people, whether it be robotics, embedded devices, or software tools.
+I am passionate about building real things for real people, whether it be robots, embedded devices, or software tools.
+In my free time one can find me tinkering with hobby robotics / home-automation projects or curled up reading a good non-fiction book.

+If you would like to chat feel free to DM me on Twitter / Linkedin.